Skip to content

 A ticket moves through the following states during its lifecycle:

-WAITINGThe customer is in the queue, waiting to be called.
+WAITINGNoThe customer is in the queue, waiting to be called.

-CALLEDA desk has called this ticket; the customer should approach the counter.
+CALLEDNoA desk has called this ticket; the customer should approach the counter.

-COMPLETEDThe desk marked the service as done.
-Terminal state.
+COMPLETEDYesThe desk marked the service as done.

 WAITING → CALLED → COMPLETED